zwilsoncc/docs/pages/docs/guides/how-to-use-cloudflare.md

 * Name: `ui`
 * Domain: `alias.zeit.co`

 > You can also use @ as the Name of the CNAME record.
-Then, the record applies for the root domain, `my-app.work`.
+Then, the record applies to the root domain, `my-app.work`.

 Make sure to **uncheck** the cloud symbol for the Record.
-So, Cloudflare only acts as a DNS server for this sub domain.
+So, Cloudflare only acts as a DNS server for this subdomain.
 (It should look like the below)

 <Image